Kolmen/test/README.md

 ## 2. STM32 Nucleo

 This option requires a C project that handles the communication between the STM32 MCU and the **IIS2ICLX**.
+For example, the **NUCLEO-F401RE** with the **X-NUCLEO-IKS02A1** may be used.
 This task could be quite easily done in the STM32CubeMX, the initialization C code generator for STM32 microcontrollers and microprocessors.

 As it was described in previous section, the Unico-GUI can generate a header file (*.h*) from the generated *UCF* file.
-The header file would be used in this case.
+It is beneficial to use the header file in this case.

-The data format in the header file is very simple.
-There is a structure array containing register addresses and corresponding values.
+The header file content is very simple: it contains a structure array with register addresses and corresponding values.
+The data structure is defined as:

 ```
 /** Common data block definition **/
 typedef struct {